swaption2009/ag-ui-with-adk/README.md

 # CopilotKit <> ADK Starter

 This is a starter template for building AI agents using Google's [ADK](https://google.github.io/adk-docs/) and [CopilotKit](https://copilotkit.ai).
-It provides a modern Next.js application with an integrated investment analyst agent that can research stocks, analyze market data, and provide investment insights.
+It provides a modern Next.js application with an integrated AI agent that can:

+- 🔍 **Understand web page content** - Read and analyze DOM elements, text, and structure
+- 🎮 **Manipulate the DOM** - Click buttons, fill forms, modify styles, and control page elements
+- 🤖 **Natural language interaction** - Communicate with users through conversational AI
+- 🔄 **Maintain state** - Keep track of data across conversations
+- 📊 **Execute complex workflows** - Perform multi-step tasks automatically

+**New to this repo?** Start with the [Documentation Index](./DOCUMENTATION_INDEX.md) to find the right guide for you, or jump straight to the [Complete Tutorial](./TUTORIAL.md) to learn how to build agents that can understand and control web pages!

 ## Prerequisites